rust-lang/rfcs/text/0000-msrv-resolver.md

 - We want to encourage developing on the latest version of rustc/cargo to get all of the latest workflow improvements (e.g. error messages, sparse registry for cargo, etc), rather than lock people into the MSRV with `rust-toolchain.toml`
   - The toolchain is another type of dependency so this might seem contradictory but we feel the value-add of a new toolchain outweighs the cost while the value add of new dependencies doesn't

+## Configuring the resolver mode on the command-line or `Cargo.toml`

+The Cargo team is very interested in [moving project-specific config to manifests](https://github.com/rust-lang/cargo/issues/12738).
+However, there is a lot more to define for us to get there.
+Some routes that need further exploration include:
+- If its a CLI flag, then its transient, and its unclear which modes should be transient now and in the future
+  - We could make it sticky by tracking this in `Cargo.lock` but that becomes less obvious what resolver mode you are in and how to change
+- We could put this in `Cargo.toml` but that implies it unconditionally applies to everything
+  - But we want `cargo install` to use the latest dependencies so people get bug/security fixes
+  - This gets in the way of the split MSRV workflow

+By relying on config we can have a stabilized solution sooner and we can work out more of the details as we better understand the relevant problems.

 ## Hard-error

 Instead of *preferring* MSRV-compatible dependencies, the resolver could hard error if only MSRV-incompatible versions are available.